dootika/class-project-group_22/README.md

 GDP_Data_Process : Save GDP data of diffrent countries.

-Teams_Data : IS used to scrap different teams' ODI data.
+Teams_Data : Is used to scrap different teams' ODI data.

-All team and player :

-batting scrap function :
+batting scrap function : it is used to scrap batting data.

-cricfunc :
+cricfunc : it runs simulation for a cricket match.

-how_list_formed :
+how_list_formed : it is used to a create a list of countries which each contains 15 lists of players in which there are 3 objects.

-scrap bowling data function :
+scrap bowling data function : it is used to scrap bowling data.

 Shiny App: Contains the ShinyApp.